This chapter of the user guide discusses the Rose utilities for controlling and monitoring Rose/cylc suites.

 rose suite-run -- --mode=simulation

-In this example, --mode=simulation
+In this example, --mode=simulation will

-be passed to cylc run
+be passed to cylc run.

-On success, rose suite-run
+On success, rose suite-run will launch

-to connect to the suite,
+the cylc gui to connect to the suite,

-unless the --no-gcontrol
+unless the --no-gcontrol option is

 specified or the DISPLAY environment